 Spaces of Imagination: Intermediality in Film Archives and Exhibition, Symposium 10:30am-18:00 pm Saturday 19th November 2016.
 University of Leeds.
 Full programme

 Research Centres & Groups

-Convenor of the Special Interest Group on Colour and Film for the British Association of Film, Television and Screen Studies (BAFTSS).
+Convenor of the Special Interest Group on Colour and Film for the British Association of Film, Television and Screen Studies (BAFTSS) with Professor Sarah Street.

 PhD & Postdoctoral Supervision

 I am interested in supervising PhDs in the following areas: histories and theories of colour and its technologies in cinema; early 1900s expedition films, art and photography; critical approaches to thinking about gesture, film and photography; feminist art histories; experimental film.

 Leah Houghton: ‘Contact, Territory, Practice: (de)composing material agency in the contemporary art of Francis Upritchard’ (co-supervisor Ashley Thompson)

 William Rose: ‘The Role of the Curator in Negotiating Dialogical Exhibition Contexts for Film and Video Art’ (co-supervisor Barbara Engh)